hyperledger/besu-docs/CONTRIBUTING.md

 ## Thanks for taking the time to contribute

 Welcome to the **Hyperledger Besu documentation** repository!
-The following are links to a set of guidelines for contributing to this repository.
-These are mostly guidelines, not rules.
+The following are links to a set of guidelines (not rules) for contributing to this repository.
 Use your best judgement, and feel free to propose changes to this document in a pull request.

 * [Hyperledger Besu documentation](http://besu.hyperledger.org/)
 * [Hyperledger Besu Rocketchat](https://chat.hyperledger.org/channel/besu)